 The down-click of the wheel button is significantly stiffer and crisper than that of the primary and secondary buttons, leaving me with no complaints here.
-One thing i very much disliked with the Inferno was the barely noticeable notches of the wheel when scrolling and the M65 is slightly better in this regard, though still not what i prefer.
-The wheel is nearly completely silent which is nice.
+One thing i very much disliked with the Inferno was the barely noticeable notches of the wheel when scrolling and the M65 is slightly better in this regard, though still lacking.
+The wheel is nearly completely silent which i much prefer over one that sounds like a ratchet wrench.
 As with many mice, one can scroll the wheel a half notch and it will stay there instead of rotating to the nearest detente in the wheel.
 Unfortunately there is no side scroll function, though pushing the wheel to the right results in a middle click because the switch is located on the right side of the wheel shaft.

 The M65 has three buttons on its left side and, thankfully, none are of the 50m type.
 The 'sniper' button requires more effort to press than any of the others and this is fine given that the thumb rests on it.
-The back and forward buttons narrow in height but OK.
+The back and forward buttons are narrow in height but still quite usable.

 The last two buttons behind the scroll wheel control sensitivity by default and they require more pressure to operate than is necessary, though i'm not complaining.
 Their location is good, making them candidates for binding to other functions for game use.